NEU-SNS/intl-iot/destination/README.md

 - `input_file` - The input pcap file name from which the data was generated from.
 - `organization` - The organization that the IP address belongs to.
 If not found, "N/A" is displayed.

 If graphs are produced, they will be stored in the `figures/` directory by default.
 The output directory can be changed by using the `-f` option.
 Each time `analyze.py` is run, exactly one PNG file is produced if one or more `-g` options are specified.
 The PNG file contains all the graphs specified.
-The name of the PNG file is a santized version of the argument given into the `-i` option followed by the type(s) of graphs produced.
+The name of the PNG file is a sanitized version of the pcap file followed by the type(s) of graphs produced.

 ## Current Issues

 This script is still being developed.
 Therefore, there are still a few issues.
 The information above conveys how the script should function ideally, but it may not completely do so.
 Known issues are listed below:

 - Pie plot does not function properly.
 Please do not use PiePlot as an argument for the `-g` option.
 - RipeCountry does not function properly because of a missing SQL Database.
 Please do not use RipeCountry for the `-l` option.
-- `icmp-snd,icmp-rcv` may not work for the `-p` option.